MahmoudSalahDev/socialMediaApp/README.md

 npm install

-### 3. Create a .env file in the root directory with the following variables:
+### 3. Create a .env file inside a folder called "config" in the root directory with the following variables:

 PORT=
 DB_URL ="mongodb://127.0.0.1:27017/socialMediaApp"